erlinh/browserRAG/README.md

 1. **Document Processing**: When you upload PDF or CSV files, the app extracts text content.
 2. **Chunking**: Long documents are split into manageable chunks with appropriate overlap.
 3. **Embedding Generation**: Each chunk is converted to a vector embedding (browser-based by default, or via LMStudio/Ollama).
-4. **Vector Storage**: Embeddings are stored in an in-browser ChromaDB instance.
+4. **Vector Storage**: Embeddings are stored in browser localStorage with an in-memory vector store.
 5. **Query Processing**: When you ask a question, it's converted to an embedding and used to find similar document chunks.
 6. **Context Construction**: Relevant chunks are assembled into a prompt for the LLM.
 7. **Response Generation**: Generate responses using: